lostjared/Acid.Cam.v2.Qt/README.md

 To watch all the videos I have created with this project checkout my YouTube playlist: https://www.youtube.com/playlist?list=PLUgo--lX2kmr6ikfz0hPlez1-jbGAYuTZ

+Program requires the Visual C++ 2015 Runtime.

+You can download it here: https://www.microsoft.com/en-us/download/details.aspx?id=48145

 Note: On Windows 10 make sure you create a directory you have full access to for the output directories for Webcam/Video mode.
 For me on my Windows 10 I have created a folder at C:\ProgramOutput for the output.
 There is currently a bug that if you try to use a resolution higher than the maximum your webcam supports it will cause the file written to be corrupt.
 So make sure you use a resolution your webcam supports.
 I will try to fix this problem in future release.